ACM40960/project-diwa13/README.md

  ➤ This github project offers Python code for determining whether or not a person is likely to have a cardiac condition based on a collection of several criteria specific to each person.

- ➤ The obtained data was preprocessed using a variety of EDA approaches to find any possible issues, such as missing values, multicollinearity issues, or traits that might be utilised for predicting heart disease.
+ ➤ The obtained data was preprocessed using a variety of Exploratory Data Analysis approaches to find any possible issues, such as missing values, multicollinearity issues, or traits that might be utilised for predicting heart disease.
 After comparing the effectiveness of several models, including the logistic regression, KNN, random forest, and DNN models, the logistic regression model outperforms all the other models considered.

 ### 🔎METHEDOLOGY: